 Dean Richard Lariviere of the College of Liberal Arts has filed with the secretary

-the school and the dean approved the proposed changes on November 4, 2005.
-The
+faculty of the school and the dean approved the proposed changes on November

-has classified this proposal as legislation of exclusive application and primary
+The secretary has classified this proposal as legislation of exclusive application

 The edited proposal was received from the Office of Official Publications on

-Review from the Office of the General Faculty on February 10, 2006.
+Review from the Office of the General Faculty on April 11, 2006.
+The committee

 If no objection is filed with the Office of the General Faculty by the date specified